 Teaching sociological theory

-Karl Marx: I like using the movie Chicken Run to help students understand Marx’s concepts associated with the division of labor.
+I like using the movie Chicken Run to help students understand Marx’s concepts associated with the division of labor.
 Students enjoy watching the movie, the worksheet gives them something to jot notes down on as they watch, and I refer back to the behavior of the characters during class discussion.

-Max Weber: I warn students ahead of time to bring their books or photocopies of the appropriate textbook pages for the “Legitimate Domination” exerpt, and in class they get into groups and fill out this sheet.
+I warn students ahead of time to bring their books or photocopies of the appropriate textbook pages for the “Legitimate Domination” exerpt, and in class they get into groups and fill out this sheet.
 What they write then becomes the basis for class discussion.
 The students responded VERY well to this activity and asked for more like it.
 (Note that there is no “definition” line.
 You could add one, but to me, the definition of each type of legitimate domination is in the characteristics.)

-Gender Stratified Monopoly: this activity requires a significant time investment to do well, but works very well to help students experience what it’s like to live as a woman and to experience the wage gap across multiple social statuses.
+This activity requires a significant time investment to do well, but works very well to help students experience what it’s like to live as a woman and to experience the wage gap across multiple social statuses.
 Below I’m liking to a page on this site that thoroughly describes the assignment and provides downloads so you can make your own cards (to pair with standard Monopoly game).

-Gender Socialization through Toys: this assignment requires a significant time investment, and in my class, it’s done in stages, as follows:
+This assignment requires a significant time investment, and in my class, it’s done in stages, as follows:

 - Students go to a local store that has a toy department, and diagram what they see there.